hack-gpon/hack-gpon.github.io/_gpon/gpon-auth.md

 # Fake O5 Status

-This known issue with Alcatel/Nokia OLT giving fake `O5` ONU Status, OLT will hold OMCI Provisioning until correct OMCI Information
+There is a known issue with Alcatel/Nokia OLTs giving fake `O5` ONU Status, OLTs will hold OMCI Provisioning until correct OMCI Information is received.

-It happens when the OLT detects that the ONT is `drunk`.
-And try to update the firmware before opening the GEM link.
-One must try to change the software version or other data.
+It happens when the OLT detects that the ONT is `drunk`, so it tries to update the firmware before opening the GEM link.
+If this happens, the user has to try changing the software version or other data.

 - [The Process for an ONU to go Online](https://forum.huawei.com/enterprise/en/the-process-for-an-onu-to-go-online-gpon-technical-posts-12/thread/462895-100181)
 - [What’s the Authentication of GPON](http://zhangjorna.blogspot.com/2016/05/whats-authentication-of-gpon.html)